ClickHouse/spark-clickhouse-connector/README.md

 ## Test

-The project leverage [Testcontainers](https://www.testcontainers.org/) and Docker Compose to do integration tests, you should install Docker Desktop and Docker Compose before running test, and check more details on Testcontainers documents if you'd like to run test with remote Docker daemon.
+The project leverage [Testcontainers](https://www.testcontainers.org/) and [Docker Compose](https://docs.docker.com/compose/) to do integration tests, you should install [Docker Desktop](https://docs.docker.com/desktop/) and [Docker Compose](https://docs.docker.com/compose/) before running test, and check more details on [Testcontainers Document](https://www.testcontainers.org/) if you'd like to run test with remote Docker daemon.

 `./gradlew clean test`